FMDX-7/ShortTermHeatStressForecasting/README.md

 ## 🚀 Quick Start

 ### Access the Dashboard
-The dashboard is deployed and accessible online.
+The dashboard is deployed and live at: **https://hsri-forecast.streamlit.app/**

 Navigate to the main interface to:
 1. Select a date and time from the sidebar
 2. Choose an NYC borough/area or view "All Areas"
 3. Adjust the HSRI Risk Threshold to filter high-risk locations